Flemington Speedway: Life as a paved track

 After being paved, speeds at the track dramatically increased.
 The higher speeds led to "a series of horrible crashes," leaving drivers, such as future NASCAR Sprint Cup team owner Ray Evernham, severely injured.
 After talking to crew chiefs and drivers, track officials decided to add foam blocks to lessen the impact of crashes.
 The foam bricks allowed crashes at up to 140 mi/h leaving no serious injuries.

 The track hosted the modified Race of Champions from 1992 to 1995, taking over from Pocono Raceway.
-The race moved to Oswego Speedway in Oswego, New York from 1996-2014, 2016.
+The race moved to Oswego Speedway in Oswego, New York from 1996 to 2014, 2016.
 In 2015 at Chemung Speedrome.

 The track also hosted the NASCAR Craftsman Truck Series for four races, from 1995 to 1998.
 All four races were won by Chevrolet, with Ron Hornaday Jr. winning two.

 The last Pro-Touring series to race at the speedway was the then ARCA Bondo/Mar-Hyde Series (now ARCA Menards Series) "Flemington ARCA 150".
 The winner was Frank Kimmel, who would go on to win his first series title that season.
 The race was to be run on August 14, 1999, but due to a severe thunderstorm that hit the track after qualifying, the race was run the next day before a nearly empty house.
 It was the only ARCA race at the Speedway.

 Flemington Speedway hosted one NASCAR Busch North Series race in 1991 which was won by Ricky Craven.

 The facility also hosted six NASCAR Whelen Modified Tour races between 1991 and 1998.

 The track continuously lost money after being paved, and closed on November 8, 2002.
 The track was sold off to developers and demolished in early January 2005.
 A multi-use development called Raritan Town Center now occupies the surrounding area, and a Lowe's store sits on the defunct speedway property.

 Special Events

-The speedway hosted one of a handful of public appearances by 1992 Presidential candidate H. Ross Perot.
+The speedway hosted one of a handful of public appearances by 1992 presidential candidate H. Ross Perot.
 More than 25,000 people attended and tied up local roads for hours.